-- condense on surfaces within your home
+- condense on surfaces inside your home

-- contribute to mold growth, and
+- add to the probability of mould growth, and

-- aggravate allergies
+- heighten allergies

-- contributes to moisture management
+- contributes to mould and moisture control

-- help improve indoor air quality
+- helps to improve indoor air quality